fxnlabs/function-public-docs/function-network/overview/README.md

 # 🚀 Function Network

-Function Network is a **decentralized infrastructure** designed to power AI inference workloads.
+Function Network is a **decentralized inference protocol** designed to power AI inference workloads.
 Function Network **democratizes AI compute** by enabling anyone with computational resources to participate.
 Gateways facilitate seamless interaction for users, while providers execute computational tasks defined by cutting-edge AI models.

 At its core, Function Network utilizes **FUNC**, a blockchain-based token, to enable staking, governance, and reward distribution, ensuring efficiency and trust within the system.
 By connecting compute providers, gateways, and AI models, the network creates a **scalable, transparent, and incentive-driven ecosystem.**